'Giving circles': Female fundraisers are powering women candidates

 Donors say they're hoping their groups can lend momentum to an unprecedented wave of Democratic women running for office this year.

-In the House, 476 women have filed to run, according to the Center for American Women and Politics at Rutgers, easily breaking the 2012 record of 298 women, and 356 of the candidates are Democrats.
-In the Senate, a record 54 women are running, including 11 incumbent Democrats up for reelection, many of whom face top tier challenges from Republicans.
+In the House, 476 women have filed to run, according to the Center for American Women and Politics at Rutgers University, easily breaking the 2012 record of 298 women, and 356 of the candidates are Democrats.
+In the Senate, a record 54 women are running, including 11 incumbent Democrats up for re-election, many of whom face top tier challenges from Republicans.

 Women have been winning, too: In 107 Democratic House primaries featuring at least one man, one woman, and no incumbent, a woman has advanced in 70, according to an NBC News analysis.

-"We are seeing an enormous growth in interest, in part because there's so many women candidates out there that it's hard for us to even support them all," Stacy Mason, who serves as executive director of Electing Women Bay Area, told NBC News.
+"We are seeing an enormous growth in interest, in part because there's so many women candidates out there that it's hard for us to even support them all," said Stacy Mason, who serves as executive director of Electing Women Bay Area.

 Organizers say groups focused on electing women make an impact by providing a ready-made fundraising circuit for first-time candidates.